Promineo-Tech/react-app-design/week3/README.md

 - ```componentDidUpdate()``` runs after the updating happens.
 This one is called always except for the initial render.
 - ```componentWillUnmount()``` run just before the component is removed from the DOM.

+> Functional components do not have access to any of these lifecycle methods.

 ![Component Lifecycle Methods](images/life-cycle-methods-classes.png)

 ### React Component Lifecycle with Hooks